MoreFit: A More Optimised, Rapid and Efficient Fit: Usage and benchmarking

 The plotting facilities provided by \morefit\ also exploit parallelism.
 In this case the computationally expensive task is the integration of the PDF to be plotted, typically with a much finer binning than the histogram over which it is to be overlaid.
 For Fig.~\ref{fig:massexample} the PDF is integrated using a binning ten times finer than the histogram of the pseudodata, this factor can be configured by the user.
 The integrals are performed on the accelerator, parallelising over the PDF bins and using the analytic formulae provided by the PDFs.

 The \morefit\ usage is very similar to other \texttt{C++}-based frameworks.
 Models are constructed out of PDF components, in this case a \texttt{SumPDF} combining a \texttt{GaussianPDF} and an \texttt{ExponentialPDF}.
 The code listing for an example \morefit\ control file is given in Listing~\ref{list:masscontrolfile} in the Appendix.
 Each PDF is derived from an abstract base class and implements computation graphs for the unnormalised probability distribution and the analytic integrals for its normalisation.
 In addition, the maximum probability is provided for generation via the accept/reject method. \morefit\ writes the required kernels from the supplied PDFs automatically, incorporating the requested automatic optimisations without requiring manual intervention by the user.
-For benchmarking purposes identical PDFs are implemented using the RooFit and zFit fitting frameworks.
+For benchmarking purposes identical PDFs are implemented using the RooFit and zfit fitting frameworks.

 The benchmarking results for the mass fit study are shown in Fig.~\ref{fig:massbench} and numerical results are given in Tab.~\ref{tab:massbench}.
-In Fig.~\ref{fig:massbench} different colours indicate the different fitting frameworks Roofit (red), zFit (green) and \morefit~(blue).
+A detailed breakdown of the time spent by \morefit\ in the generation, minimisation, and the determination of the uncertainties using the Hesse algorithm is given in Tab.~\ref{tab:massfit_breakdown} in the Appendix.
+In Fig.~\ref{fig:massnumerical} different colours indicate the different fitting frameworks Roofit (red), zfit (green) and \morefit~(blue).
 Solid lines denote the use of the GPU, dashed (dotted) lines the use of the CPU with 1 thread (16 threads).
 The RooFit SIMD backend is denoted using long dashed lines.
-The \morefit\ results use (Fig.~\ref{fig:massnumerical})~the numerical and (Fig.~\ref{fig:massanalytic})~the analytic gradient and Hessian matrix.
+Figure~\ref{fig:massanalytic} compares the benchmarking results for \morefit\ when using (blue) the numerical and (purple) the analytic gradient and Hessian matrix.
+With the numerical derivatives \morefit\ needs on average around 85 function calls to converge, with the analytic derivatives it converges in only $2\text{--}3$ iterations, where each iteration includes evaluation of the likelihood, the gradient and the Hessian.
 Recently, RooFit added the option of a codegen backend that allows the determination of the gradient through automatic differentiation~(AD) using clad~\cite{Vassilev:2015rba,Singh:2023,Singh:2024}.
 In this benchmark using the codegen backend did not lead to an improvement in performance, therefore results for RooFit using AD are not reported.